sougata-github/go-learn/README.md

 go build package-1/main.go
 ```

-This produces a binary file called main which we crun to get our output.
+This produces a binary file called ``main.exe` which we can run to get the output.

 ```bash
 ./main.exe